yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 type: docs
 ---

-This page describes the steps to perform and verify a successful live migration to YugabyteDB using the fall-forward option.
+When you migrate a database using YugabyteDB Voyager, it is prudent to have a backup strategy if the new database doesn't work as expected.
+A fall-forward approach consists of creating a third database (Fall-forward database) that is a replica of your original source database.

+A fall forward approach allows you to test the system end-to-end.
+This workflow is especially important in heterogeneous migration scenarios, in which source and target databases are using different engines.

 ## Fall-forward workflow

-When you migrate a database using YugabyteDB Voyager, it is prudent to have a fall-back strategy if the new database doesn't work as expected.

-A fall-forward approach consists of creating a third database (Fall-forward database) that is a replica of your original source database.

 ![fall-forward short](/images/migrate/live-fall-forward-short.png)